-The Washington Post says the opposing viewpoints of advisors and execs “hint at the dilemma facing regulators as they try to determine whether to rein in high-frequency trading, which now accounts for at least half of all trading activity on U.S. exchanges.”
+Last year, The Washington Post said the opposing viewpoints of advisors and execs “hint at the dilemma facing regulators as they try to determine whether to rein in high-frequency trading, which now accounts for at least half of all trading activity on U.S. exchanges.”

-Indeed, regulators have been focusing heavily on high-speed trading since this past June.
-IIROC is trying to determine whether companies with high order-to-trade ratios should be flagged as possible market manipulators due to the effect of rapidly placing and cancelling of orders.
+Indeed, regulators have been focusing on whether they should rein in high-speed traders.
+In particular, IIROC is trying to determine whether companies with high order-to-trade ratios should be flagged as possible market manipulators due to the effect of rapidly placing and cancelling of orders.